Find a plan.

 The waiver called for four basic changes to implement the reforms that Hutchinson had proposed:

-• Capping eligibility at the poverty level, instead of 138% of the poverty level.
-For a single individual, the poverty level in 2018 is $12,140, while 138% of the poverty level is $16,753.
+- Capping eligibility at the poverty level, instead of 138% of the poverty level.
+For a single individual, the poverty level in 2018 was $12,140, while 138% of the poverty level was $16,753.
 This was the only aspect of the proposed amendments that the Trump administration did not approve.

-• Elimination of the Arkansas Works employer-sponsored insurance premium assistance program (this was put in place by the initial Arkansas Works waiver, but it was only ever used by one enrollee).
+- Elimination of the Arkansas Works employer-sponsored insurance premium assistance program (this was put in place by the initial Arkansas Works waiver).

 On March 5, 2018, the Trump administration approved most of the state’s proposed changes, although they did not approve the reduced cap on Medicaid eligibility.